 Update your site to web standards

-Windows Internet Explorer 9 supports a variety of established and emerging standards, such as HTML5, CSS3, SVG, and others.
-For Internet Explorer 9 to display a webpage that uses features from one or more of these standards, the webpage must be displayed in IE9 Standards mode.
+Internet Explorer supports a variety of established and emerging standards, such as HTML5, CSS3, SVG, and others.

 This topic helps you learn how to use the F12 developer tools to research and identify a problem related to the document type of a webpage.

 This article shows how to use feature detection to verify support for standards-based featured and demonstrates different ways to detection features effectively.

 This article shows how to create effective strategies that allow webpages to display correctly when viewed with web browsers that do not support features defined by stable, widely supported standards.

 The Internet Explorer Compatibility Cookbooks provide information about changes to Internet Explorer, including new features, changed features, and features that have been superceded or replaced.
 New topics will be added as features are modified and as user feedback identifies areas where more information is needed.